CharlesCtno/Skadi/VISION.md

 **Bike:** Markdown paths in column J; content is rendered in the immersive view.

-**Rich narrative lives in Markdown** in the repo—not via an external doc API.
+**Rich narrative lives in Markdown** in the repo, not via an external doc API.

 ---

 ## Long-Term / Optional Ideas

 ### English UI (optional)
-A flag or toggle to switch the **interface** to English would help a wider audience; journal copy could stay French. **Not a priority**—only worth it if readership justifies the maintenance.
+A flag or toggle to switch the **interface** to English would help a wider audience; journal copy could stay French. **Not a priority** only worth it if readership justifies the maintenance.

 ### Tags / keywords (product)
 Bold text in journals already feeds Skadi; visual tags on story pages could come later.